CoderLotl/CoderLotl/README.md

 ### Hi there 👋

 You may know my as CoderLotl.
-I'm an enthusiastic programming student going through their very first years in this world.
+I'm an enthusiastic student going through their very first years in the world of coding.
 My Time Zone is -3:00 GMT.

 ---